Sustainable Development, 3.0 credits

 Examination

-If there are special reasons, and if it is possible in view of the nature of the compulsory part, the examiner may decide to replace the compulsory part with another equivalent assignment.
+If there are specific reasons, and if it is possible with regard to the nature of the compulsory component, the examiner may decide to replace a compulsory component with another, equivalent, task.

 **Change of examiner**